 In some cases, Blue Cross Blue Shield HMO Blue will need more information or records to determine if your proposed health care services or supplies should be covered as medically necessary to treat your condition.
 For example, Blue Cross Blue Shield HMO Blue may ask for the results of a face-to-face clinical evaluation or of a second opinion.
-If Blue Cross Blue Shield HMO Blue does need more information, Blue Cross Blue Shield HMO Blue within 15 calendar days of the date that it received your health care provider's request for pre-service approval.
+If Blue Cross Blue Shield HMO Blue does need more information, Blue Cross Blue Shield HMO Blue will ask for this missing information or records within 15 calendar days of the date that it received your health care provider's request for pre-service approval.
 The information or records that Blue Cross Blue Shield HMO Blue asks for must be provided to Blue Cross Blue Shield HMO Blue within 45 calendar days of the request.
 If this information or these records are not provided to Blue Cross Blue Shield HMO Blue within these 45 calendar days, your proposed coverage will be denied.
-If Blue Cross Blue Shield HMO Blue receives this information or these records within this time frame, Blue Cross Blue Shield HMO Blue asks for these records within this time frame, Blue Cross Blue Shield HMO Blue within these 45 calendar days, your proposed coverage will be denied.
-If Blue Cross Blue Shield HMO Blue addition or these records within this time frame, Blue Cross Blue Shield HMO Blue within these 45 calendar days, your proposed coverage will be denied.
-If Blue Cross Blue Shield HMO Blue within these 45 calendar days, your proposed coverage will be denied.
-If Blue Cross Blue Shield HMO Blue within these 45 calendar days of the second within this time frame, Blue Cross Blue Shield HMO Blue as a decision within two working days of the date it is received.
+If Blue Cross Blue Shield HMO Blue receives this information or these records within this time frame, Blue Cross Blue Shield HMO Blue will make a decision within two working days of the date it is received.